Skip to main content

 • OpenAPI 3.2.x

-2. Extract operations
+2. Extract and enrich operations

 3. Generate code